 - Business Centric Solutions

-Composable Commerce has been proven to reduce business’ overall total cost of ownership by 45%.
+And it’s with these tenets that Elastic Path has been able to reduce business’ overall total cost of ownership by 25%.

 As mentioned before, Elastic Path provides a tier based pricing based on Gross Merchandise Revenue.
 Overall based on a 10 Million revenue, pricing would be around $50K for Elastic Path.
 Elastic Path also offers Composable Commerce Experience Assurance that de-risks the management of multi-vendor solutions by providing an expert 24x7 global support team for all issues.
 This cost of the feature will be 25% of your annual contract value and capped at $25,000 USD/ year.

 Additional costs will include: implementation costs, hosting costs and third party costs which will lie in the same range of costs for Magento.
 Where you will end up seeing the greatest cost savings are in the phases of customizations and changes.
 To get a better understanding of how cost of changes will compare across traditional legacy platforms and Composable Commerce solutions visit our Total Cost of Ownership Guide.